AS Reggina 1914: Rivalries

 Reggina are fierce rivals with neighbours Messina, who are just a twenty-minute ferry ride apart from each other.
-Twice every season they clash in the Derby dello Stretto (Strait of Messina Derby).
-In the 2014–15 season, Reggina defeated Messina in both legs of the playout to send Messina down to Serie D. There is also a major Calabrian derby between Reggina and Crotone, but both teams have not played in the same league in over five years.
-Reggina also has a derby with fellow Calabrian team Catanzaro, which is currently down in Serie C.
+Twice every season, they clash in the Derby dello Stretto (Strait of Messina Derby).
+In the 2014–15 season, Reggina defeated Messina in both legs of the playout to send Messina down to Serie D. There is also a major Calabrian derby between Reggina and Crotone, but both teams have not played in the same league in for two years.
+Reggina also has a derby with fellow Calabrian team Catanzaro, which is currently in Serie B.

 Colours and badges

 Reggina used a logo with a letter R and a football on it.
 Some variant of the logo, had 1986, the year of foundation of Reggina Calcio on it.
 Due to 2015 bankruptcy, the new owner introduced a new logo as the old design was tied to the old legal person of the club.
 Due to 2016 renaming, some modification was introduced, which a letter R was re-introduced in the logo.
 However, the design of the ball on the 2016 logo was different from the historical logo, which the 2016 logo used a leather ball.
 In 2019, the club reverted to use the historical design of the logo.